 This menu item immediately changes the CPU affinity of the selected processes in the Processes list to include all CPUs; effectively unbinding them from the CPU.
+This item is not available on a system with only a single CPU.

 Unbind selected interrupts